FranTheDev/Core-Java-Programs-2026/README.md

 ## 🎯 Purpose of This Repository

-- 📚 Academic learning & structured revision
+- 📚 Academic learning and revision
-- 🧠 Concept clarity with hands-on coding
+- 🧠 Strong understanding of Core Java concepts
-- 💼 Interview & placement readiness
+- 💼 Interview and placement preparation
-- 📝 Reference material for Core Java learners
+- 📝 Reference material for beginners in Java
 ---

-## 📂 Repository Structure (Clickable)
+## 📂 Repository Structure

 Each folder represents a **specific Core Java concept**: